prescribed burn class at the dixon center

 - Prepare students to take on new professional responsibilities or perhaps go on to graduate school

 To obtain a Restoration Ecology graduate certificate from Auburn University students must complete fifteen (15) credit hours of online coursework.
 Students are required to take the introductory course in Restoration Ecology (FOWS 7216) and then may choose from any of the following six courses as electives: Wildlife-Human Conflicts (WILD 6416), Forest History (FOWS 7226), Forest Stand Dynamics (FOWS 7236), Fire Ecology (FOWS 7246), Longleaf Pine Ecology and Management (FOWS 7256) or Forest Wetlands Restoration (FOWS 7970 or 7266 – after Aug.
 1).

 To participate in the Restoration Ecology certificate program, students must apply to Auburn University Graduate School.
-Graduate Record Examination (GRE) scores are not required, and there is no minimum GPA prerequisite.
+Graduate Record Examination (GRE) scores are not required.

 Graduate certificate applicants are required to submit the online application to be admitted as a non-degree student, pay the online application fee ($60 or $70 domestic vs. international respectively) and submit transcripts.
 They must submit an official transcript for the highest degree they currently hold.
 International applicants must also submit an English proficiency score.